 Results

-(a) Nonlinear effects of straying on the portfolio effect and recovery time Straying generally lowers steady state densities for both populations by i) the donor population losing locally-adapted individuals to the recipient population and ii) the introduction of maladapted individuals to the recipient population from the donor population, and this accords with observations from natural populations The decline in steady state densities is not gradual: as straying increases, the system crosses a fold bifurcation whereby the single steady state for the metapopulation bifurcates into two alternative steady states: one at high biomass, and one at low biomass density (figure [fig:traj]a, [fig:PE]a).
+(a) Nonlinear effects of straying on the portfolio effect and recovery time Straying generally lowers steady state densities for both populations by i) the donor population losing locally-adapted individuals to the recipient population and ii) the introduction of maladapted individuals to the recipient population from the donor population, which is in accord with observations from natural populations The decline in steady state densities is not gradual: as straying increases, the system crosses a fold bifurcation whereby the single steady state for the metapopulation bifurcates into two alternative steady states: one at high biomass, and one at low biomass density (figure [fig:traj]a, [fig:PE]a).
 Mean trait values for both populations bifurcate similarly (figure [fig:traj]b), depending on which population attains a low- vs. high-density, which in our system is random due to a small amount of introduced variation in the initial conditions.
 The fold bifurcation (the black line in Figs. [fig:PE]a-c) occurs at lower values of the straying rate m with decreased trait heritability h2 (Fig [fig:PE]a,b), indicating that weaker coupling between ecological and evolutionary dynamics in addition to higher rates of straying promotes the appearance of alternative stable states.

 Trait heritability has a large impact on the sensitivity of the straying rate to both the aggregate population steady state density (NT*=N1*+N2*; figure [fig:PE]a) as well as the difference between steady state densities (the distance between alternative stable states: ΔN=|N1*-N2*|; figure [fig:PE]b).
 Greater trait heritability results in a faster decline in NT* with increasing straying rates m, but leads to only moderate changes to ΔN.
 Conversely, if the trait is less heritable, an increase in the straying rate has little impact on the total biomass density but contrastingly large effects on ΔN.